 2) Tree Swallow (Tachycineta bicolor)

-Look for glossy blue-green backs and pure white underparts, with a slightly forked tail.
-They perch readily on fence posts and nest boxes, and the white rump is a reliable field cue during flight.
-Migration counts place peak passage in late April through May, with local nesting records dropping off sharply by June.
-That pattern is consistent with banding studies tracking swift northward movement toward breeding territory.
+They have glossy blue-green backs and pure white underparts, which have a forked tail.
+They can easily be seen on fence posts and nest boxes while flying, and their white rumps help to identify them in the field.
+They are most abundant in late April to May, and by June most local nesting records are absent.
+This is consistent with banding studies that show a swift movement toward breeding territory.

 3) Common Nighthawk (Chordeiles minor)